 How to Get Onions to Form a Bulb

 Choosing an appropriate onion variety for your region and following the correct planting time is an important factor in getting healthy onion bulbs to form.
 “Long day” varieties are planted in the early spring.
 Either start seeds indoors and transplant or plant onion sets directly outdoors.
+Note: When starting seeds indoors under a grow light, do so early, even 3-4 months, and start them in cells for stronger root development.
+Then transplant into the garden at the same depth as the plug so the bulbs form naturally at the correct height.
 “Short day” cultivars should be planted mid fall either directly sown or with onion sets.

 Grow onions in raised beds about 4 inches high and 20 inches across.
 Dig a 4-inch trench in the bed and distribute a phosphorus rich fertilizer (10-20-10) 2 or 3 inches below the transplants, cover with a couple of inches of soil and plant the onion sets.